firecakes/cakelandish/README.md

 ## What is this?

-It's a powerful, self-hosting blogging server with minimal social features baked into RSS and written in Deno.
+It's a powerful, self-hosted blogging server with RSS reading + writing support and written in Deno.

 ## Why did you make this?